k2052/developer.2052.me/source/partials/about.md

 apps have never been so abstracted.
 It is making everything so simple, so, why not throw on another layer of abstraction or two.

-Before long you are compiling
+Before long you are compiling your favorite language to JS and that JS runs on a framework that renders to well anything, it might be canvas or WebGl or CSS, HTML and SVG.
+You tell yourself that this is wonderful.
+That "this makes everything so much more flexible".

-your favorite language to JS and that JS runs on a framework that renders to well anything, it might be canvas or WebGl or CSS, HTML and SVG because you tell yourself, "this makes everything so much more flexible".
-And the whole time all these abstractions get you thinking, what if the web wasn't the only platform and wouldn't it be easy it to swap out this layer with that layer and then go to every device.
+All these abstractions get you thinking, what if the web wasn't the only platform and wouldn't it be easy it to swap out this layer with that layer and then go to every device.

-It is so tempting to to push everywhere and before you know it you got your app on 500 devices and a dozen different OSes.
+It is so tempting to push everywhere.
+Before you know it, you have got your app on 500 devices and a dozen different OSes.
 You have got a phone that compares to your 2006 MacBook and you have got it rendering so many pixels and translating so many things that your app might as well be Photoshop running on a 2006 MacBook.
-Because all those layers add up and eventually you push so far beyond what 2006 was meant to do.
+Because all those layers add up and 2006 was never meant to do all this.

 See, the web wasn't meant to deliver all of this.
 The web was meant for text, boobs and the occasional overcomplicated cat gif.
 This is mobile apps done by Rube Goldberg.
 This is native completely broken by abstractions, by oversimplified patterns, by you.

-You learn that maybe native isn't such a bad idea and sharing code between two different platforms is like trying to share between two languages by using another language.
+You learn that maybe native isn't such a bad idea and that sharing code between two different platforms is like trying to share writing between two languages by using another language.
 No one likes to read science books in Latin and no one wants a mobile app written for the web.

 It is so tempting to misuse a technology.
 To dive head first into new territory shouting "I got this!
 React.js is gonna change everything!".
 Because it is so